Balancing Parenting and Self-Care - How to Stop Sacrificing Yourself for Your Kids

 1. Let Go of Perfection

 Homemade meals every day, daily park visits, educational activities.
 None need to be perfect.
 Store-bought dinner or screen time won't harm your child.
 Lowering standards creates time and mental space.
+Many people compare themselves to "ideal parenting" images on social media, but those are curated moments with the same struggles behind them.

 2. Lean on Others

 Release the belief that only you can do it.
 Partners, grandparents, daycare, family support services are all valid resources.
 Asking for help is smart, not weak.
-(Books on parenting and personal time can also be helpful)
+Books on parenting and personal time can also be helpful

 3. Protect 15 Minutes of "Me Time"

 Even if long stretches are impossible, guard 15 minutes daily for yourself.
 Reading, stretching, music.
 The mere sense of having personal time creates mental breathing room.
-(Books on self-care offer concrete techniques)
+Books on self-care offer concrete techniques

 Redefining What "Good Parent" Means